-Allan Josephson: Integrating Faith & Psychiatry, Part 1
+Allan Josephson: Integrating Faith and Psychiatry, Part 1

 When Laity Leadership Institute Senior Fellow Allan Josephson, M.D. decided to study psychiatry 30 years ago, persons of faith often wondered how he would fare as a Christian in the field.
 The influence of Sigmund Freud’s atheism has waned, Josephson said, but it was pervasive then.